 “Our family continues to be united in the belief that those who have benefited the most from our nation’s economic system have a special responsibility to give back to our society in meaningful ways.” – David Rockefeller

-We invest in catalytic ideas, people, efforts, and institutions working strategically toward ecological regeneration, justice system reform, and art for social impact.
+We invest in catalytic ideas, people, efforts, and institutions working strategically toward ecological regeneration, justice system transformation, and art for social impact.

 The David Rockefeller Fund is a family foundation inspired by the vision and generosity of our founders, David and Peggy Rockefeller, to foster and embody a more just, creative, and flourishing world.

-The Fund currently has three primary program areas: Arts, Criminal Justice, and Environment.
-The Arts Program focuses on cultivating, showcasing and disseminating the stories of innovative art for social change; Criminal Justice supports bold new ideas and policy initiatives for transforming U.S. detention and incarceration policy; and Environment supports new ideas, initiatives and policy breakthroughs in support of bipartisan U.S. climate leadership.
+The Fund currently has three primary program areas: Arts, Justice, and Climate.
+The Arts Program focuses on cultivating, showcasing and disseminating the stories of innovative art for social change; Justice supports bold new ideas and policy initiatives for transforming U.S. detention and incarceration policy; and Climate supports new ideas, initiatives and policy breakthroughs in support of bipartisan U.S. climate leadership.

 In addition to the program areas outlined above, the Fund underwrites a number of initiatives designed to encourage trustees’ individual charitable giving.